miyakogi/m2r/README.md

 --------------------------------------------------------------------------------

-M2R converts a markdown file including reST markups to a valid reST format.
+M2R converts a markdown file including reStructuredText (rst) markups to a valid rst format.

 ## Why another converter?

 I wanted to write sphinx document in markdown, since it's widely used now and easy to write code blocks and lists.
-However, converters using pandoc or recommonmark do not support many reST markups and sphinx extensions.
-For example, reST's reference link like ``see `ref`_`` (this is very convenient in long document in which same link appears multiple times) will be converted to a code block in HTML like `see <code>ref</code>_`, which is not expected.
+However, converters using pandoc or recommonmark do not support many rst markups and sphinx extensions.
+For example, rst's reference link like ``see `ref`_`` (this is very convenient in long document in which same link appears multiple times) will be converted to a code block in HTML like `see <code>ref</code>_`, which is not expected.